RaRodRos/iniseg/README.md

 ## RaMacros

-Word macros for general use.
+Word macros to ease some common chores and tasks.

 ## RaUI